nixphp/framework/docs/pages/database.md

 - Access the database via the `database()` helper.
 - Configure database settings in `app/config.php` under the `database` key.
-- PHPico uses native PDO for maximum flexibility.
+- NixPHP uses native PDO for maximum flexibility.
 - You can integrate any external ORM if needed (e.g., Eloquent, Doctrine, etc.).